 What is DORA?

-The Digital Operational Resilience Act (DORA) is a European Union (EU) regulation that comes into effect in early 2025.
+DORA is an EU regulation that comes into effect in early 2025.
 Unifying and replacing guidance such as the Operational Resilience Act, DORA is far-reaching and more prescriptive and enforceable than previous guidelines.

-This new framework demands that financial institutions and services show their ability to protect and recover critical services in the event of operational disturbances.
-DORA compliance has an increased focus on cyber security events and IT issues, mandating that firms demonstrate how they mitigate these risks through improved visibility, planning, and rigorous testing.
+This new framework demands that financial institutions, services, and any other financial entity show their ability to protect and recover critical services in the event of operational disturbances.
+DORA compliance has an increased focus on cyber security events and IT issues, mandating that firms demonstrate their cyber incident response capabilities through improved visibility, planning, and rigorous testing.

 Do DORA compliance demands apply to you?

-Do you operate in financial services in or with the EU?
+Are you a financial entity or do you operate in financial services in or with the EU?
 Or are you an information and communication technology (ICT) provider that supports such an organisation?
-If so, then you probably need to prepare for DORA compliance.
+If so, then you need to prepare to adhere to DORA requirements.

 DORA applies to more than 22,000 financial entities and ICT service providers operating within the EU.
 The regulation also applies to the ICT infrastructure that supports those organisations from outside the EU1.